Yes, it’s a bummer we have to have them written down, but rules are design to keep everyone safe and to ensure everyone has a great time!

 Sorry, dogs are NOT allowed to run with participants.
 Dogs can be at the event, but must be on leash at all times.
 This is in accordance with BC Parks regulations.

 No smoking allowed.
 This is an athletic event and we want to keep it healthy.
-Not to mention we don’t want cigarette butts starting any fires.
+Not to mention we don’t want cigarette or marijuana butts or starting any fires.

 One ear bud in only please.
 You can run the race with music but you can only have one earbud in at all times.
 This is for your safety!